 With a new channel, you and your team are now able to serve as strategic guides to assist with channel migration from offline to online while reporting KPIs to measuring success and identify areas for improvement.

-Finally, there are a number of benefits B2B Ecommerce can have on your bottom line: revenue.
+Finally, there are a number of benefits B2B ecommerce can have on your bottom line: revenue.
 Moving your business online means you can meet your aggressive sales goals by opening new channels, addressing new markets and providing data-driven recommendations to your current customers.
-Here are four ways you can drive revenue with B2B Ecommerce:
+Here are four ways you can drive revenue with ecommerce for manufacturing:

 Beyond new and retained customers, you can also grow wallet share by providing intelligent merchandising and search capabilities, personalized experiences and tools to increase conversion rates, quick order, repeat orders and cross-sell, upsell.

-In addition to increasing revenue per customer you can also get more out of your products by providing superior merchandising and data-driven recommendations for next best product and to configure products online.
+In addition to increasing revenue per customer, you can also get more out of your products by providing superior merchandising and data-driven recommendations for next-best product, and for configuring products online.

-It’s clear there are benefits far beyond a simple website when it comes to B2B Ecommerce.
+B2B ecommerce is simply big business.
+In fact, according to Statistica, business-to-business online sales are expected to reach $1.2 trillion in the U.S. in 2021.
+It’s clear there are benefits far beyond a simple website when it comes to B2B ecommerce.
 But how should you approach such a huge business transformation?
-The best way to learn is from example…
+The best way to learn is by example…

 Founded in 1929, Cleaver-Brooks is a complete boiler room solutions provider that helps businesses run better every day.
 Cleaver-Brooks develops hot water and steam generation products aimed at integrating and optimizing the total boiler/burner/controls system to maximize energy efficiency and reliability.

 By listening to the market and their customer base, Cleaver-Brooks knew they needed to get more solutions and tools in place to take their business into the future.
-With ambitious aftermarket growth goals and a dedication to going the extra mile for customers, Cleaver-Brooks voyaged into Ecommerce.
+With ambitious aftermarket growth goals and a dedication to going the extra mile for customers, the company voyaged into ecommerce.

-Prior to Ecommerce, Cleaver-Brooks’ rep network was their sole channel for part sales and estimates.
+Prior to ecommerce, Cleaver-Brooks’ rep network was their sole channel for parts sales and estimates.
 While the reps were doing a great job, Cleaver-Brooks recognized that they were only addressing about 25% of the addressable market.
 They wanted to incorporate new channels that would allow them to target more prospects.

-To grow their aftermarket business, beat the competition and meet the needs of a changing buyer, Cleaver-Brooks needed a robust Ecommerce website.
+To grow their aftermarket business, beat the competition and meet the needs of a changing buyer, they needed a robust ecommerce website.